pointW/scooter-page/index.md

 published: true
 ---

-Many people with motor disabilities struggle with activities of daily life (ADLs), limiting their ability to live independently.
-This paper details a robotic mobility scooter developed to assist with manipulation-based ADLs to increase independence.
-We present a system comprised of a Universal Robotics UR5 robotic arm, a mobility scooter, five depth sensors, and a user interface which utilizes laser pointers.
-The system provides pick-and-drop and pick-and-place functionality in open world environments without modeling the objects or environment.
-We evaluate our system over several experimental scenarios and show an improvement relative to a baseline established for a similar system.
+The ability to autonomously pick and place a wide range of novel objects can benefit applications in assistive robotics where robots are deployed to support humans in their daily life.
+However, current assistive robots lack this capability.
+This paper takes a step forward in this direction.
+We present a robot system comprised of a robotic arm and a mobility scooter that provides both pick-and-drop and pick-and-place functionality for open world environments without modeling the objects or environment.

 <div style="text-align:center">
 	<img src="img/system.JPG" alt="system" height="300"/>